chunthebear/speechtone-erie/README.md

 npm run build
 ```

-Please see the demo project for a detailed README for how to utilize SpeechTone.
+Please see the demo project for a detailed README for how to utilize the SpeechTone-Erie library.